7 Japanese Disciplines for Good Health that You Will Love

 What if we integrate some of the principles of Japanese culture into our diet?

-- Make use of fish and vegetable broths as a basis for any dish.
+- Use fish and vegetable broths as a basis for any dish

 5. Zen, a way of understanding reality

-Zen Buddhism arose in India, then traveled to China and, around the XIII century, arrived in Japan.
+Zen Buddhism arose in India, then traveled to China and, around the XIII century, arrived to Japan.